origin721/svelte-doc/README.md

 - **Workarounds:** Restructuring your code to access values synchronously or using reference objects can help overcome these issues.

 While Svelte 5's approach to reactivity can initially seem complex, understanding these nuances is key to writing robust applications.
 By sharing solutions and workarounds, we can better navigate the challenges of asynchronous effects in modern reactive frameworks.

+You can try inserting the code snippets into the sandbox at [this link](https://svelte.dev/tutorial/svelte/welcome-to-svelte).